valentinbetbeze/cs50xfp/DESIGN.md

 ## Milestones:
 * Milestone 0 - Creation of the project, scope and specs defined: **13/03/2023**
-* Milestone 1 - The CLI program can be ran and shut down reliably, accepts inputs from the user and parses the input: **15/03/2023**
+* Milestone 1 - The CLI program can run and shut down reliably, accepts inputs from the user and parses the input: **15/03/2023**
+* Milestone 2 - The CLI program can operate system calls: **16/03/2023**
-* Milestone 2 - The CLI program allows the user to run a C program: **18/03/2023**
+* Milestone 3 - The CLI program allows the user to run a C program: **18/03/2023**
-* End date - All specifications are verified, all user needs are validated, all document is written: **19/03/2023**
+* End date - All specifications are verified, all user needs are validated, all documentation is written: **19/03/2023**

 ## Steps
 1. Create a function to read a user input from the command line and parse it.
 Return the elements of the command.
 2. Test, commit and push.
 3. Create the interface for the CLI.
 First within bash itself, later on in a separate window.
 Issue a statement at the launch of the interface to tell how to exit it.
 If necessary, create the function to exit the interface.
 Include error handling.
 4. Test, commit and push.
 5. Complete user need A. Learning how to interact with the operating system will be mandatory (system calls).
 6. Test functions A1 and A2.
 Commit and push.